eacton/CAGEF/Lesson_5/Lesson_5.md

 Y \verb|~| Normal(a + b_1x + b_2x_2 + b_3x_3, {\sigma^2})
 \end{equation*}

-Interpretation of b2 is the expected mean change in unit per change in x2 if x1 is held constant (controlling for x1).
-Is there a statistically significant relationship between mean serum cholestorl and BMI after adjusting for other predictors (ie. age) in the model?
-The null hypothesis is that all b1, b2, etc =0.
-Test that at least one is not null.
-Or could ask can we improve the model by incorporating more factors, such as BMI into the model.

 _R code:_
 \begin{equation*}
 lm(y \verb|~| x_1 +x_2 + x_3)